 When receiving emails on the server, there may be a need for filtering specific email addresses that are coming into the server.
 Emails can be Discarded, sent to another email address, or delivered to a program with the User and Account Level Filtering.
-This tutorial will explain the User / Account Level Filtering within the cPanel.
+This tutorial will explain the Global and normal Email Filtering within the cPanel.
 If the previous tutorial was missed, please visit the Setting domain MX records to remote settings in cPanel tutorial.

 Filtering emails on the User and Account level

 - Log into your cPanel

 - For individual account level filtering Navigate to the Email > Email Filters in cPanel.
 For global level filtering Navigate to the Email > Global Email Filters in cPanel.

 - On the Email Filters page, click the Manage filters link in the row of the email account that is having filters set up.

 - The Edit Filters for email@example.com will open up.
 Click the Create a New Filter button to add email filters.

 In this article, Yahoo.com will be used for the filter.
 The filter will send any emails from a Yahoo.com email address to the Junk folder.
 Set the Filter name, Rules, and Actions and click Create.
 The action in this case will be Junk.
 Below is a description of what each Option, Operator, and Action does.

 Email Filter Option Rules